 In Tom and Jim Goldrup's Feature Players book series, Merton's actor and cameraman son Bob LaVarre talked about his father who liked parties, Hollywood night life ... and women.
 That put stress on the marriage and newspaper reports indicate that wife Esther filed for divorce in late 1940.

 A later webpage has various census and other details on Merton.
-There are dual census records in 1940.
+1940 is an interesting year and there are dual census records for him.
 In early April, 1940, 39 year old Myrtland LaVarre is one of many prisoners at the Lincoln Heights Jail in Los Angeles.
 I found nothing in newspapers or trades on the reasons for that jail time.
 In late April, 1940, the census had the LaVarre family with Myrtland, wife Esther, two sons and four daughters renting in West Hollywood.

 1920 - applying for a job as a "wiper" on the S. S. West Lashaway.

 Myrtland was living in Washington, D. C. with his mother and brothers when the 1920 census was taken on January 10, 1920, and his occupation was "Artist (Dram) - Moving Pictures".

 A few months later, he was in New York City.
 Left is a photo of La Varre which was stapled to his application for a Seaman's Certificate and passport.
 The photo and several pages of supporting documents are available on Ancestry.com.